 Participants in the Graduate Diploma in International Nursing and Public Health will attain the competency objectives through the following educational components.

-Each INMED Professional Diploma in International Nursing & Public Health participant must successfully complete the INMED Professional Certificate Course in International Nursing & Public Health.
+Each INMED Graduate Diploma in International Nursing & Public Health participant must successfully complete the INMED Graduate Certificate Course in International Nursing & Public Health.
 Please view the Academic Calendar.

 When applying to the INMED Graduate Diploma in International Nursing & Public Health, please indicate in which course dates you will participate.

 The second component of the INMED Graduate Diploma in International Nursing & Public Health is a service learning experience.

 Participants serve a minimum of four weeks – two weeks in the case of practicing professionals – at an INMED International Nursing Training Site, or approved equivalent site, where they are supervised by experienced INMED faculty.
 Responsibilities vary from site to site, and may include inpatient care, outpatient clinic, and participation in research, public health, and primary care activities.
 Please see the Training Site descriptions for full details.

 Participants will make an educational presentation to the staff at that training site.
 The participant’s supervisor will assist in selecting the topic and developing content of this presentation.